 Herons

-Grey Heron - Lebanon
+Grey Heron - UAE

 The Grey Heron (Ardea cinerea) is a large, elegant wading bird.
 It has a predominantly gray body with a long, slender neck and a white face.
 A distinctive black stripe runs from above the eye to the back of the head, ending in long black plumes.
 The bill is long, sharp, and yellow, ideal for catching fish.
 Its wings are broad and gray, with black wingtips, and the legs are long and yellowish, perfect for wading through shallow waters.
 The overall appearance is graceful and statuesque.